Welcome to Veteran's Helping Hands Project

 Programs we are raising money for:

-South Dakota Veteran's Affairs: No discretionary funds for emergencies
+South Dakota Veteran's Affairs: No emergency discretionary funds

-U.S. Dept of Veteran's Affairs: Need money to cover security deposit
+U.S. Dept of Veteran's Affairs: Needs money to cover security deposit

 Statewide VFW's: Have relief funds from poppy sales, but normally the fund is depleted early in the year.